Tessa Carey Tessa Carey

 I’m playing a wild game with myself, all day, everyday.
 So ya know what?
 I’m going to go play Michael Jackson on full blast, open another beer and dance until my heart feels like it’s falling out of my chest.

-Because this is it, isn’t it???
+Because this is it, isn’t it?

-We all just want to feel ALIVE!
-And results feel like life happening directly in front of us!
+And results feel like life happening directly in front of us.

 So keep moving your chess pieces, it’s only a game against yourself.